Skip to content

 3. Build your content calendar for blog and resource pages.

-4. Generate briefs and drafts that link back to your service pages.
+4. Generate briefs and drafts that link back to your service and industry pages.

 1. Finalize your site structure.